-Some projects, such as equipment acquisition, may qualify for a categorical exclusion from any formal environmental review.
-For example, the acquisition of security equipment (required by 14 CFR Part 107), safety equipment (required by 14 CFR Part 139) or snow removal equipment, are categorically excluded from the environmental review.
+Some projects may qualify for a categorical exclusion from any formal environmental review.
+For example, the acquisition of security equipment (required by 14 CFR Part 107), safety equipment (required by 14 CFR Part 139) or snow removal equipment, are typically categorically excluded from a more detailed environmental review.

 Other projects may be considered for a categorical exclusion if the extent of the impact is relatively small or insignificant.
 Proposed actions that do not individually or cumulatively have a significant affect on the human environment would not require an environmental assessment nor an environmental impact statement.
 Tables 6-1 and 6-2 of FAA Order 5050.4 lists examples of such projects.